-E-bikes have proven to be a fun and eco-friendly alternative to the daily commute or just a way to get more outdoor physical activity.
+Electric bikes have proven to be a fun and eco-friendly alternative to the daily commute or just a way to get more outdoor physical activity.
 Whether you are a beginner or an experienced cyclist, there is an e-bike that’s suitable for your needs.

-There are some e-bikes that are equipped with both throttle and pedal assist modes.
-You can operate on pedal assist and get an additional boost by activating the throttle.
-Other e-bikes can only switch between the two modes, not allowing both pedal assist and throttle to be used simultaneously.
+Some e-bikes are equipped with both throttle and pedal assist modes, like the Boogie Bike Cruiser.
+You can operate on pedal assist and get an additional boost by engaging the throttle.
+While some e-bikes have both modes but have to be switched between them as they can’t be used at the same time.

-If you want to enjoy your ride no matter what, get a bike with pedal assist and a throttle that can be used at any time.
+If you want to enjoy your ride no matter what or can’t decide between the two modes, get a bike with pedal assist and a throttle that can be used at any time.
 Enjoy either system on the fly your way.

 Comments will be approved before showing up.